jochem725/deepdriver/deepracer_traffic_sim_ws/ctrl_pkg/README.md

 The ctrl_pkg specifically depends on the following ROS2 packages as build and execute dependencies:

-1. *deepracer_interfaces_pkg* - This packages contains the custom message and service type definitions used across the AWS DeepRacer core application, modified to support Traffic Simulation sample project.
+1. *deepracer_interfaces_pkg* - This packages contains the custom message and service type definitions used across the AWS DeepRacer core application, modified to support Traffic Simulation project.
 2. *camera_pkg* - The DeepRacer Camera ROS package creates the *camera_node* which is part of the core AWS DeepRacer application.
 3. *servo_pkg* - The DeepRacer Servo ROS package creates the *servo_node* which is part of the core AWS DeepRacer application.
 4. *inference_pkg* - The DeepRacer Inference ROS package creates the *inference_node* which is part of the core AWS DeepRacer application.